cmansfield8/lm_examples/README.md

     %s/you know/you_know/g
 ____________________________________________________
 The corresponding data are in `/g/ssli/projects/disfluencies/ttmt001/fisher_{disf,clean,dtok}` (without step 2d!)

-The outputs of the next steps are also in that directory, but I recommend studying and running the following steps for your own understanding and practice.

 **3. Make vocabulary from training files** (specific to ngrams):